 HOME / ARECANUT

-Arecanut (Areca catechu L.), being a highly profitable commercial plantation crop, it is important to understand the package of practices to be followed in an arecanut garden and adopt the same for maximizing the returns.
+Arecanut (Areca catechu L.) is an important cash crop of India.
+The economic produce is the fruit called "betel nut" ans is used mainly for masticatory purposes.
+Being a highly profitable commercial plantation crop, it is important to understand the package of practices to be followed in an arecanut garden and adopt the same for maximizing the returns.

 Climate and soil